Question and answer sent in by couples:

 A: You’re under no obligation to have a traditional father/ daughter dance.
 Instead, you might include both your parents, with separate dances and songs for each of them.
 Or, choose one tune for a "parent dance."
 Start out with Dad, then, halfway through the song, switch to your mom.

 - What’s the best way to incorporate children from a previous marriage into a wedding?

-A. Some ideas: Have your children escort you down the aisle (as long as they’re not too little) or, of course, be your best man or maid of honor.
+A. Some ideas: Have your children escort you down the aisle (as long as they’re not too little) or, of course, be your best man or maid of honour.
 Another great tradition that I have begun to see in my clients’ weddings is a vow exchange between husband and wife, followed by the exchange of vows with the children to bring everyone together into a single-family unit.
-Another idea is to create a family first dance: After the couple has their first dance together, the children join them, forming a circle for the next dance.
+Another idea is to create a family-first dance: After the couple has their first dance together, the children join them, forming a circle for the next dance.

 Tip of the week: